-Auburn linebackers coach Reggie Herring—who, we should remember, was one of the best linebackers in Florida State history… who, we should remember, had just been inducted into the Florida State Hall of Fame—looks like a berserk, balding Dauber from Coach as he leads the locker room in the FSU war chant (which, hey, apparently began during an Auburn game / win) only to to be hoisted into the air by one of his soldiers and swallowed alive in merciless sea of tomahawk chops.
+Auburn linebackers coach Reggie Herring—whom, we should remember, was one of the best linebackers in Florida State history… whom, we should remember, had just been inducted into the Florida State Hall of Fame—looks like a berserk, balding Dauber from Coach as he leads the locker room in the war chant (which, hey, apparently began during an Auburn game / win) only to to be hoisted skyward by one of his soldiers and swallowed alive in a merciless sea of tomahawk chops.
 Then Pat Dye, cigar in hand (again), summons Ricky Sutton to the altar to praise him for his game-changing, fourth down sack of FSU quarterback Casey Weldon.
 And by praise him, I mean whip him—hard—across the head with his Auburn baseball hat.

 “I think the scene in the dressing room there with Coach Herring… displayed what all of us else felt about as good anybody could,” a laughing Pat Dye told Phil Snow when it came time for commentary.

 “He is, and one of the great coaches in the country.”